alexmancheno/alexmancheno.github.io/Labs/lab20.md

                 }
         }
         ```
-    2. **Unchecked exceptions:** these kinds of exceptions are not checked at compiled time.
+    2. **Unchecked exceptions:** these kinds of exceptions are not checked at compile time.
 All subclasses of the class `RuntimeException` are unchecked exceptions.
 To make your own unchecked exception class, simply make your new exception class extend from `RuntimeException`.
-Your program will still compile if there are blocks of code that can throw unhandled unchecked exceptions (meaning the block of code is not wrapped with a `try-catch` block or the enclosing method is not marked with the `throws` keyword).
+Your program will still compile if there are blocks of code that can throw unchecked exceptions and not handle them (meaning the block of code is not wrapped with a `try-catch` block or the enclosing method is not marked with the `throws` keyword).
 Instead, the program will *halt* if an exception is thrown during execution.
 7. Fill in `myCheckedException.java`.
 Make this class a.. *checked exception!*

-8. Fill in `UnmyCheckedException.java`.
+8. Fill in `myUncheckedException.java`.
 Make this class an.. *unchecked exception!*

 9. Take a look at `Main20.java`.
 There are two methods below the `main()` method, `divide()` and `sqrt()`. `divide()` will throw a `myUncheckedException` if you attempt to divide by zero, and `sqrt()` will throw a `myCheckedException` if you attempt to take the square root of a negative number.